tim1ford/FHIR-SpineCore/pages/legacy/legacy_smartcards.md

 ## Access Manager API ##

 This is an API exposed by the SSB on the Spine.
-Libraries that can be used to call these APIs are available [here] **LINK TO BE FOUND**

-**Need input from Joe or someone from CIS on this one as the EIS content is unclear.
-Do we have new libraries?
-Can the API be called directly without a client-side library?**

-### SSO Session Activate ###

-### SSO Session Validate ###
+Details to be confirmed.